RuBoMa/mini-framework-git/README.md

 ### router.js

 #### `initRouter(callback)`
-Initializes the hash-based router system for single-page application navigation.
+Initializes the hash-based router system.

+**Parameters**:
 - **callback** (function): Function called when route changes

-    - Receives the new route as a parameter
-    - Triggered on initial page load and hash changes
-- **Functionality**:
+**Features**:
-    - Sets up hashchange event listener for browser navigation
+- Sets up a hashchange event listener on the window object to detect navigation changes including back and forward button usage
 - Handles initial route on page load
-    - Enables back/forward button support

 #### `isActiveRoute(route)`
-Determines if a specified route matches the current active route.
+Determines if a route matches the current active route.

+**Parameters**:
-- **route** (string): Route to check against current route
+- **route** (string): Route to check

-- **Returns**: Boolean indicating if route is currently active
+**Returns**: Boolean indicating if the given route matches the current route

-- **Special Handling**:
+**Special Handling**:
-    - Normalizes routes (treats '/' and '' as equivalent)
+    - Normalizes routes by treating '/' as equivalent to an empty string ''
-    - Handles 'all' filter matching empty routes
-    - Used for highlighting active navigation links
+    - Returns true if the normalized current route matches the normalized input route or if the current route is empty and the input route is 'all'

 #### `handleRouteChange()` (Internal)
 Internal function that processes route changes and updates the current route state.
 - **Functionality**: